GitHubWhite22/lee-white-capstone/README.md

 ### Visitor Profile

 Any skill level of hand knitter will be able to select and purchase a pattern from my website to be able to produce a high quality clothing accessory.
-The pattern will give specific guidance about which fibers can be used with which tools to create the best product.
+The pattern will give specific guidance about which fibers and tools can be used to create the best product.
 The person who purchases the pattern might be someone who's a knitter themselves, or they can find someone to follow the pattern and make the item for them.

 ### Features

--Site visitors will be able find information and select patterns to suit their skill level, choosing from Beginner, Intermediate or Advanced level patterns.
+-Site visitors can find information and select patterns to suit their skill level, choosing from Beginner, Intermediate or Advanced level patterns.

--Site visitors will be able find information and select patterns according to type of fibre, a very personal choice that can make or break one's enjoyment of the production process.
+-Site visitors can find information and select patterns according to type of fibre, a very personal choice that can make or break one's enjoyment of the production process.
 They will be able to choose between merino, alpaca, or various blends.

--Site visitors will be able to navigate from links on the header to social media accounts linked to the page, where they can see more photos of the knitwear.

--Site visitors will be able to view available patterns in a gallery on the landing page that features a product photo, price, fibre type and skill level needed for production.
+-Site visitors can view available patterns in a gallery on the landing page that features a product photo, price, fibre type and skill level needed for production.

--Site visitors will be able to contact the site owner through contact details, most likely an email address, posted on the bottom of the landing page.

--Site visitors will be able to add products to a shopping cart from the gallery or from the single item page, then navigate to the SHOPPING CART page to review their selections and total before purchasing.
+-Site visitors can add products to a shopping cart from the Gallery or from the Single Item Page, then navigate to the Shopping Cart Page to review their selections and total before purchasing.

--Site visitors will receive a pdf of the patterns they have purchased once they have paid for the items in their cart.

 ### Tech Stack